A Dinner Party that Doubled as a Photo Exhibition

 For one evening, six of my photographs were featured at a dinner party-meets-art exhibition event in Oakland, California.

 Local Social is the brainchild of Gretchen Krebs and Catherine Weis.
-Their mission is to merge elements of design, art, and craft through community collaboration and events in Oakland and the Bay Area.
+Our mission is to merge elementsof design, art, and installation for inspiration and appreciation.

 The decaying doors of the still-active steel and iron mills also captivated my interest, as evidenced by these next two photographs.